casdoor/casdoor-website/docs/products/product.md

 To learn how to configure a payment provider, see [Payment Provider](/docs/provider/payment/Alipay)
 ![product_provider.png](/img/products/product_provider.png)

 Finally, fill in the **Return URL**.
-This is the url to jump to from the payment provider page when the payment is completed.
+This is the url to jump from the payment provider page when the payment is completed.

 ## Preview the Product